Black players in professional American football: 1927 through 1933

+The Great Depression of 1929 created hardships for African-American players.
+With the stock market collapsed, white owners of the teams didn't want to pay African-American players.
+The owners claimed that it would be a bad look to see African-Americans working and getting paid while so many white people were without a job.
+While there were many worthy athletes of color, the refusal of owners led to draught of African-American players.
+The original Washington Redskins owner George Preston Marshall colluded with other owners in the league to decide to not pay colored players.
+In the Amazon Prime show Evolution of the Black Quarterback, NFL reporter Steve Wyche stated that "For roughly 12 years, there were no black players in the NFL."

 In contrast, ethnic minorities of other races were fairly common.
 Thanks to the efforts of the Carlisle Indian School football program, which ended with the school's closure in 1918, there were numerous Native Americans in the NFL through the 1920s and 1930s, most famously Jim Thorpe.
 The Dayton Triangles also featured the first two Asian-Americans in the NFL, Chinese-Hawaiian running back Walter Achiu and Japanese-Scottish quarterback Arthur Matsu, both in 1928, and the first Hispanic players in the NFL, Cuban immigrant Ignacio Molinet of the 1927 Frankford Yellow Jackets and Jess Rodriguez of the 1929 Buffalo Bisons, played in the NFL during this time frame.